sorphwer/sorphwer.github.io/_posts/2020-7-25-Angular-NGRX.md

 Here we export 3 types of action, via given method `createAction` from ngrx, we can add a string as the comment as a attribution in this method.

-Also we declare the format of state:
+Also we declare the format of state as `AppState`:

 ```typescript
 //component-state.model.ts